platformatic/platformatic/docs/getting-started/quick-start-guide.md

 );
 ```

-When it's run by Platformatic, this query will create a new database table
-named `movies`.

 :::tip

-You can check syntax for SQL queries on the [Database.Guide SQL Reference](https://database.guide/sql-reference-for-beginners/).
+You can check syntax for SQL queries on the [Database Guide SQL Reference](https://database.guide/sql-reference-for-beginners/).

 :::

-#### Configure your API
+### Configure your API

-In your project directory, create a new Platformatic configuration file named
+Create a new Platformatic configuration file named **`platformatic.json`** in your project directory with the following configuration to set up your server and database:
-**`platformatic.db.json`**.

-Copy and paste in this configuration:

 ```json title="platformatic.db.json"
 {